mariuszwaszkuc/bigpharma/README.md

 This project implements an automated ETL/ELT pipeline in Azure Synapse Analytics for a pharmaceutical company operating in the EU.
 It standardizes data processing across multiple sources: ERP system, distributors, and pharmacy market sales.

-## 🧱 Architecture
+## 🧱 Lakehouse Architecture (Medallion)

-The pipeline follows the Lakehouse architecture using the Medallion structure:
+The data pipeline is structured into three layers following the Medallion architecture pattern:

+### 🟫 Bronze Layer – Raw Ingestion
-- **Bronze layer**: Raw data ingestion (MySQL, MinIO, CSV)
+- Raw data is ingested without transformation.
-- **Silver layer**: Data cleaning, deduplication, validation
+- Sources: ERP (MySQL), distributors (MinIO), and CSV exports from pharmacy data providers.
+- Stored in Delta Lake format on Azure Data Lake Gen2.

+### 🪙 Silver Layer – Cleaned and Standardized
+- Data is validated, deduplicated, typecasted, and joined into consistent structures.
+- Business rules and quality checks are applied.
+- Output: reliable, unified, and queryable Delta tables.

+### ⭐ Gold Layer – Analytical Model
-- **Gold layer**: Analytical star-schema model for reporting
+- Analytical star-schema model for reporting (fact and dimension tables).
+- Pre-aggregated KPIs: e.g., sales volume, value, market share.
+- Ready for reporting in Power BI.

 ## 🎯 Objectives